 Mary Calvagna, MS

-According to the American Congress of Obstetricians and Gynecologists, the safest time for you to travel during pregnancy is during the middle of your pregnancy (weeks 14–28), when you usually feel best and are in least danger of experiencing a spontaneous abortion or premature labor.
+According to the American Congress of Obstetricians and Gynecologists, the safest time for you to travel during pregnancy is during the middle of your pregnancy (weeks 14–28).
+This is when you usually feel best and are in least danger of experiencing a miscarriage or premature labor.

 Problems that may arise during travel include:

 Regardless of the stage of your pregnancy, consult with your healthcare provider before making any travel decisions.
-Important considerations include the potential problems associated with international travel, as well as the quality of medical care available at the destination and during transit.
+Important considerations include the potential problems associated with international travel, such as the quality of medical care available at the destination and during transit.

 Commercial air travel poses no special risks to a healthy pregnant woman or her fetus.
 Some conditions related to pregnancy do raise flying concerns, though.
 These include: